Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Anjali.md

 ### 2025-06-02
 Started to write the code to animate the swap + added special outlines to the candy to classify the type of special they are + tried to debug the board because we broke the code

+### 2025-06-06
+Created the remaining candies (like the white and black and dark versions)

+### 2025-06-07
+updated the colors of some of the candies + fixed our swap